its-sachink/Educative/Python 3 - An interactive deep dive/1_First Python Program/10_Sets.md

 - ② If you call the discard() method with a value that doesn’t exist in the set, it does nothing.
 No error; it’s just a no-op.

-- ④ Here’s the difference: if the value doesn’t exist in the set, the remove() method raises a KeyError exception.
+- ④ Here’s the difference: <mark>if the value doesn’t exist in the set, the remove() method raises a KeyError exception.</mark>

 - Like lists, sets have a pop() method.